 Installing solar powered step lights is very simple.
 First, you need to determine which side of your steps gets the most sunlight during the day.
 Then, using the screws or mounting kit provided, you install the light.
 It just doesn't get any easier than this.
-No holes to drill (except maybe pilot holes, no wires to run, just a light to install.
+No holes to drill (except maybe pilot holes), no wires to run, just a light to install.

 3. Last for Many Hours

 When used in conjunction with LED bulbs that consume very little energy, you can expect your solar step lights to burn for several hours.
 Be sure to check the specs for any lights you are considering buying.
-Each manufacturer has their own length of illumination time based on the type of batteries and solar panels used.
+Each manufacturer has its length of illumination time based on the type of batteries and solar panels used.
 Many can now last all night long providing there is plenty of sunlight during the day.

 4. No Running Up Your Power Bill

 If there is one thing you can count on today, it's that everything you add to the electrical circuits in your home will increase your bill.
 Yep, even those “low voltage” step lights that run on a transformer.
 It might not seem like they would add that much to your power bill, if they get left on all night long, every night of the week, the costs are going to add up.
 With solar powered step lights, the only energy you need is some good old-fashioned sunlight.
-This is still free and provides more energy than you could use in a life time.
+It is still free and provides more energy than you could use in a lifetime.